What is Autotransformer?

 What is a Conventional Transformer?

 A conventional transformer is a stationary apparatus that converts the voltage of an electrical current while keeping the same frequency.
-The electromotive force is induced in the closed circuit as a result of changes in the surrounding magnetic field, making use of the principle of electromagnetic induction.
+The electromotive force is induced in the closed circuit due to changes in the surrounding magnetic field, using the principle of electromagnetic induction.
 In a standard transformer, the windings are separated electrically but still magnetically coupled.

 A conventional transformer is also commonly known as a two-winding transformer.
 The primary winding does most of the work.
 The secondary winding must be linked to the load and be able to receive input from the primary winding to transfer energy from the source to the load.
 The induction principle used in this transformer is mutual induction.